Cookie Consent by Privacy Policies Generator website

 Modification order: If the public have used a route for 20 or more years as of public right and without interruption, they may apply for a modification order under the Wildlife and Countryside Act 1981.
 Footpaths, bridleways and byways can be modified using this process.

-Can a right of way be diverted?
+Can a public right of way be diverted?

 Yes, footpaths and bridleways can be diverted under the Highway Act or the Town and Country Planning Act, if there is a planning application pending.
 The alteration of a byway must go before a Magistrates' Court.

-Can a right of way be extinguished?
+Can a public right of way be extinguished?

 Yes, it is possible to extinguish a right of way under the Highways Act, the Town & Country Planning Act or the Wildlife and Countryside Act.
 However such applications receive a lot of objection and are often not processed or confirmed as a result.